Johnny Robinson (safety): Early life

-Born in Delhi, Louisiana, Robinson was an all-state football, tennis, and baseball player in high school.
-He became starting fullback in his freshman year at University High School at LSU in Baton Rouge.
-Robinson and his older brother, Tommy, won the national boys' junior tennis championship when they were at U-High, where their father, Dub Robinson, was the LSU tennis coach for forty years.
+Born in Delhi, Louisiana on September 9, 1938, Robinson was W. T. "Dub" and Mattie Robinson's second son.
+Robinson was an All-State football, tennis, and baseball player in high school.
+He became starting fullback in his freshman year at University High School, Louisiana State University's (LSU) laboratory school located on LSU's campus in Baton Rouge.
+He played in the 1956 Louisiana high school All-Star football game, along with future college teammate Billy Cannon.

+Robinson and his older brother, Tommy, won the national Boys' Junior Tennis Championship when they were at U-High, where Dub Robinson was the LSU tennis coach from 1948 to 1974.
+Tommy was the superior tennis player and was inducted into the Louisiana Tennis Hall of Fame in 2015.

+In 2019, University High retired Robinson's football number 44.